Sandeep-dabbakuti999/Optimized-Trajectory-Planner-MPC-controller/README.md

 # Optimized-Trajectory-Planner with MPC-controller
 Trajectory planning is done for a finite distance using optimization-based trajectory planning.
-It is followed by a model predictive controller.
+A model predictive controller follows it.
 The change in the trajectory is done through RL(Optional).
-.
-Optimized trajectory planner(Kinematic)
+## Optimized trajectory planner(Kinematic)
   A fixed track of coordinates was chosen from Foxglove.
 Then a trajectory is planned.
-  .Algorithm for optimization
+  ### Algorithm for optimization
    OSQP/SQP
-.
-MPC controller(Dynamic)
+## MPC controller(Dynamic)
-  A control trajectory is formed every four seconds while the vehicle follows the reference optimal trajectory .
-Reinforcement learning(RL)
+  A control trajectory is formed every four seconds while the vehicle follows the reference optimal trajectory
+## Reinforcement learning(RL)
   If the reference trajectory formed does not meet the required conditions.
 RL should provide a reference trajectory.